Hikmet Şimşek

 Hikmet Şimşek (1924, Pervari – 12 October 2001, Ankara) was a Turkish conductor of Western classical music.

 Life

 His father was an officer.
 He was born in Pervari (of Siirt Province).
 But the family soon moved to Konya.
-In 1936, he attended to military junior high school.
+In 1936, he attended military junior high school.
 He continued his military training in Ankara.
 But in 1946, before completing military education, he transferred to Ankara conservatoire where he was trained under Eduard Zuckmayer, Ferit Alnar and Adnan Saygun.
 In 1953, he graduated from the conservatoire with honors.
 He married painter Nihal Şimşek.